ccollins/rebay/README.md

 	{"getSearchKeywordsRecommendationResponse": [{"ack": ["Success"],"version": ["1.5.0"],"timestamp": ["2010-08-13T21:11:02.539Z"],"keywords": ["accordion"]}]}

-For my own sanity, I transform this response into a more standard ruby hash.
+For my own sanity, I transform this response into a more standard ruby hash and in the case of the finding api responses, I removed the XXXResponse key and use the resulting hash as the response (to be inline with the shopping api responses).

 	{:ack => "Success", :version => "1.5.0", :timestamp => "2010-08-13T21:11:02.539Z", :keywords => "accordion"}

-In the case of the finding api responses, I removed the XXXResponse key and use the resulting hash as the response (to be inline with the shopping api responses).

 You can check for success or failure of the request:
 	response.success?